 One of the most crucial aspects is, of course, the color.
 Professional or Artist grade supplies are generally higher quality than materials labeled as Student.
 In terms of colored pencils, this means they’ll deliver richer hues that are more vibrant once you put them to paper.
 Avoid dull or pale tones, as they’re lower quality with less pigment in the lead.

 Another important characteristic is how well the pencil glides over the paper.
 The best colored pencils will seem to effortlessly move as you drag them across a surface.
 This is thanks to their ingredients.
-If you’re looking for the top-of-the-line pencils, go for something that’s oil based as opposed to wax-based.
+If you’re looking for top-of-the-line pencils, go for something that’s oil-based as opposed to wax-based.
 Hard wax, especially, can be brittle, which makes it harder to blend colors.